Quickstart

 #> attr(,"class")

-#> [1] "subgroup_summary"5 Comparing Multiple Models in One Plot
+#> [1] "subgroup_summary"6 Comparing Multiple Models in One Plot

-The plot() function supports comparing multiple models side-by-side.
-Pass a named list of subgroup_summary objects to create a comparative forest plot.
+The plot() function supports comparing multiple models side-by-side by passing a in a forest plot by passing a named list of subgroup_summary objects.

 # Combine summaries for comparison